uchicago-cs/cmsc22000/website/content/project/policies.md

 Note: no part of your score will be determined by your teammates' reviews/feedback.
 So, when you receive a code review or peer feedback, we will be evaluating the quality of the code review / peer feedback itself; we will not be using that review/feedback to determine your score.
 Please note that, in peer feedback, we will specifically be evaluating the person giving the feedback (by looking at the quality of the feedback they provide).

-Each of the above has a point value:
+Each of the above has a different weight:

 *   Adding tasks to the backlog: 5 points
 *   Tasks/issues: 10 points